Sutanu Chakraborti

 Industry Research Experience

-Approximately 7 years at Tata Research Development and Design Centre as a scientist and later as project leader of the Case-Based Reasoning Research Team.
+Approximately 7 years at Tata Research Development and Design Centre as a scientist (and later as project leader of a Case-Based Reasoning Research Team).

 Beyond Academics